lime86/TravellingModule/docs/procedure.md

    1. Power down the LV supply.
    2. On the SCC, remove the jumper across the pin header labeled `IREF_IO` (see photo).
    3. Set up a current measuring device such as the [Keithley 2400](http://research.physics.illinois.edu/bezryadin/labprotocol/Keithley2400Manual.pdf) and set it up to **measure** a current.
-Please do not use a simple multimeter for this task as it is not accurate enough.
+Please do not use a simple multimeter for this task as it is usually not accurate enough.
 Ensure that the range of the device is set to measure at least 4 μA, on the Keithley this is achieved by setting the measurement display range to at least 10 μA.
    4. Connect the current-measuring device to the `IREF_IO` pin headers.
    5. Power up the LV supply as before and measure the current.
    6. If the current is NOT 4.0 μA you can trim it using the `IRE_TRIM` bits on the SCC.
 This is a 4-bit register, so you can use multiple jumpers to trim.